Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Appendix

-where $\widetilde\Gamma$ is the same as the definition in Lemma \ref{lem2}.
-Here we consider splitting the proof of case (b) into two cases.
+\begin{proof} Here we consider splitting the proof of case (b) into two cases.
 The first case focuses on the parameter space in that the element has the same entries with different indices of the non-zero columns.
 The other case studies the parameter space that the element has the same indices of the non-zero columns but the entries are different.
 At last, we combine these two cases by union bounds.